Uterine fibroids and the heavy or

 What are the causes of fibroids?

-inhibits it.
-That makes estrogen–progesterone imbalance (estrogen dominance
+That makes estrogen–progesterone imbalance (estrogen dominance — a very

-— a very common condition among perimenopausal women) a likely contributor
+common condition among perimenopausal women) a likely contributor to fibroid growth.

 We doubt that estrogen alone creates fibroids, but the